 Originally from a small farm near Wright Michigan, Dr. Ball began playing the organ at a very young age.
 By the time he was 6, he was both studying piano and attempting to complete a single stop pipe organ which his father and he had begun engineering together in the basement of their family home.
 He began accompanying church services on a regular basis by the age of 9, and started formal organ studies not long after with Dr. John Hammersma of Calvin College.
 By the age of 16 he was accepted as an undergraduate in the studio of Dr. Marilyn Mason of the University of Michigan.
 His undergraduate studies in organ performance were followed by several years of study abroad which included work at l'Institute de Touraine in Tours (France), the University of Utrecht and Royal Dutch Carillon School of Amersfoort (The Netherlands) as well as the Royal Carillon School of Mechelen (Belgium).
 He was awarded a Fulbright Scholarship by the United States Government in 2002.

-Previous to this appointment, he was Senior Staff Organist at the Michigan Theater in Ann Arbor, University Carillonneur at the University of Michigan as well as a member of the Faculty of the Organ Department in addition to being Director of the Stearns Collection of Musical Instruments.
-He was also Cathedral Organist at Blessed Sacrament Cathedral in Detroit, an instrument recently featured as the subject of a premiere recording of the works of Steven Ball's predecessor in Detroit, René Becker.
+Steven Ball now is Organist and Director of Outreach for the world’s largest pipe organ located at Boardwalk Hall in Atlantic City, NJ.
+Previous to this appointment, he was University Carillonneur at the University of Michigan as well as a member of the Faculty of the Organ Department in addition to being Director of the Stearns Collection of Musical Instruments.